Tillandsia helmutii

 Tillandsia helmutii is a species of flowering plant in the genus Tillandsia.
-This species is endemic to the flood plains of the Rio Chico in chuquisaca, Bolivia at elevations of around 1800m.
+This species is endemic to the flood plains of the Río Chico in Chuquisaca, Bolivia at elevations of around 1800m.

 Description

 In the wild, Tillandsia helmutii grows as a lithophyte.
 It grows as a rosette, sometimes with multiple branches. on mature plants, the leaves are each 20-30cm long and are Densely polystichous. leaves closer to the growing point are fully erect while closer to the outside of the plant, they droop slightly outwards.